PhapaleSai/Jenkins_test/README.md

 When that happens, update IP in:

 1. GitHub Webhook → Payload URL
-2. Jenkins Publish over SSH → Hostname.
+2. Go in Manage Jenkins -> Seeting -> last you will see Publish over SSH → change  Hostname(old IP) to new one .

 ---